Set the goal, build the plan

 Coaching philosophy

-Recommendations come after the coach has looked at your actual recent training — not from a static plan template.
+Recommendations come after the coach has read your actual recent training — never from a static plan template.

 Injuries, niggles, goals, big life events — all saved to long-term memory and consulted before plan or recovery advice.